Syswap/dotfiles/README.md

 For ArchLinux, there is 2 type of files.
 The files marked with UEFI are made for UEFI system (os-prober is already in theses files in if you make a dual boot with Windows)

+## Warning
+You have to change the pacman.conf file to enable multilib

 You have to configure the rest of ArchLinux, like :

 <ol>